 Tracking who has access to specific systems and applications can be a challenge if your organization has high employee turnover.
 As a result, access may not be revoked in time.

-Disgruntlement because of access changes
+Disgruntlement over access changes

 Meeting the relevant compliance requirements